tjfontaine/node-dns/README.md

  * `timeout` -- a number in milliseconds indicating how long to wait for the request to finish. (optional, default 4000)
  * `try_edns` -- a boolean indicating whether to use an `EDNSPacket` (optional)
+ * `cache` -- can be false to disable caching, or implement the cache model, or an instance of Cache but with a different store (optional, default platform.cache)

 There are only two methods